 The descriptions of the most popular flower symbols as used in feng shui applications are as follows.

-The blossoming flowers of cherry, as well as apple, dogwood, peach or other similar trees have always been used to bring the energy of new beginnings — a sense of freshness and innocence.
+- Cherry Blossoms: The blossoming flowers of cherry, as well as apple, dogwood, peach or other similar trees, have always been used to bring the energy of new beginnings—a sense of freshness and innocence.
 Most often the image of cherry blossoms is used as a love and marriage cure, but can also be used as a feng shui cure for health.

-This beautiful flower is long considered a classical feng shui symbol of fertility.
-As the orchid brings the energy of an untainted natural symmetry, it has also become a symbol of a quest for perfection in any areas of one's life.
-Abundance, perfection, spiritual growth, beauty and purity — with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!
+- Orchid: This beautiful flower is long considered a classical feng shui symbol of fertility.
+As the orchid brings the energy of an untainted natural symmetry, it has also become a symbol of a quest for perfection in many areas of one's life.
+Abundance, perfection, spiritual growth, beauty, and purity—with such powerful universal symbolism attached to it, no wonder orchids have become a very popular house plant in the West!

-In Chinese culture, the structured energy of the narcissus flower is believed to bestow the flowering of one's career, talents and abilities.
+- Narcissus: In Chinese culture, the structured energy of the narcissus flower is believed to bestow the flowering of one's career, talents, and abilities.
 It is often used as a feng shui career cure, believed to help one receive proper rewards for his or her hard work.
 White color narcissus is used more often in feng shui career applications versus the yellow one.

 Be it fresh flowers from your garden or from the market, a flower painting or a photo, you will surely create good chi once you start using flowers in the feng shui of your home.